-When I talk about websites, marketing, sales psychology and things like this I get very excited and ramble on… passionately.
+When I talk about websites, marketing, sales psychology and topics alike I get very excited and ramble on… passionately.

 On this occasion, I was explaining that I feel websites should break down barriers in a potential customer’s mind.

-In my eyes, when a potential customer lands on your website they need to be convinced that you or your business is worth of being buying from.
+In my eyes, when a potential customer lands on your website they need to be convinced that you or your business is worthy of buying from.

-As humans, when we’re sold to our guards go up and we go into a defensive mindset, thinking of all the reasons to not buy/enquire/book etc.
+As humans, when someone is selling to us our guards go up and we go into a defensive mindset, thinking of all the reasons to not buy/enquire/book, etc.

 These are what I refer to as barriers.

 Breaking down barriers

 Now, in order to convince your potential customer to enquire, buy or book, you need to break down these barriers and ultimately leave no element of doubt in their mind.

 Your website plays a big part in this.